-Pakistan shoots down Indian jets, carries out airstrikes in Kashmir
+Pakistan says it shot down Indian jets, carried out airstrikes in Kashmir

 “I also encouraged both ministers to prioritize direct communication and avoid further military activity,” he said.

 Both China and the European Union have also called for restraint.
-On Wednesday New Zealand’s foreign minister Winston Peters also voiced concern over the escalation in tensions.
+On Wednesday New Zealand Foreign Minister Winston Peters also voiced concern over the escalation in tension.

+In Afghanistan, the Taliban urged both sides to mediate via talks, and that further escalation could impact the Afghan peace process. [nL5N20M15T]

+“India should not carry any further violence in Pakistan because its continuation will affect regional security also the continuation of such conflict will cost a lot for India,” Taliban spokesman Zabiullah Mujahid said in a statement.

-Reporting by and Alasdair Pal; Additional reporting by Fayaz Bukhari, Eric Beech and Praveen Menon; Editing by Sanjeev Miglani & Simon Cameron-Moore
+Reporting by James Mackenzie and Alasdair Pal; Additional reporting by Fayaz Bukhari, Devjyot Ghoshal, Aditi Shah, Aditya Kalra, Rupam Nair, Eric Beech and Praveen Menon; Editing by Sanjeev Miglani & Simon Cameron-Moore